EUDAT-B2ACCESS/xacmlDemonstrator/README.md

-# Xacml Demonstrator
+# XACML 3.0 Demonstrator
-XACML Demonstrator Application with PEP and PDP
+XACML 3.0 Demonstrator Application with PEP and PDP